 Punxsutawney Phil had predicted the onset of spring since 1890 in Pennsylvania, and his Canadian counterpart Wiarton Willie began his annual forecast in the 1950s.
 At our house we listened closely to both forecasts, hoping that at least one of these rodents would offer some hope of an early spring.

 So, we had two possible groundhog predictions, and two different radio stations.
-There was CJET in Smiths Falls, and Mother would often tune in and listen to Hal Botham after we left for school, while she did her ironing.
-CFRA was her usual early morning station and we’d often hear Ken ‘General’ Grant shouting, “Forward Ho!” as we ate our puffed wheat in the mornings, before walking down the lane to wait for the school bus.
+There was CJET in Smiths Falls, and Mother would often tune in and listen to Hal Botham after we’d left for school, while she did her ironing.
+CFRA was her usual early morning station and we’d often hear Ken ‘General’ Grant shouting, “Forward Ho!” as we ate our puffed wheat, before walking down the lane to wait for the school bus.

 I could tell that Mother was also growing weary of the long, cold days of winter and if the ‘General’ didn’t report the prediction she wanted to hear then she’d likely turn the dial to CJET hoping that Hal Botham would have another version of the groundhog’s forecast.
-If it was cloudy, and the groundhog didn’t see his shadow, we’d have an early spring – just six more weeks of winter.
+If it was cloudy, and the groundhog didn’t see his shadow, we’d have an early spring.
 By the first week of February we didn’t want to hear any other forecast.
 Six more weeks of winter would be enough to bear, without the possibility of the season being any longer!

 When I came downstairs for breakfast that Groundhog Day morning so long ago, Mother had already set up the old ironing board and was busy ironing a linen tea-towel.
 I asked her if she’d heard the groundhog’s prediction yet, and she didn’t look up, but continued to iron.
 “It’s just a myth, just folklore”, she said, and she folded the tea towel neatly, and started on the next one.